 Learning from the models of the microbiome at other body surfaces, the urinary microbiome is hypothesized to play a crucial role in keeping the human host and their urinary tract healthy.
-To truly understand the role of the urinary microbiome in disease states, we must have a better understanding of the microbiome in healthy subjects with no urologic disease.
-Recent studies11-13 performed primarily in women have revealed complex and diverse bacterial populations, but with some genera/species consistently appearing dominant (for example, Lactobacilli in pre-menopausal women).
-In this study, we used culture-independent molecular bacterial detection to examine the midstream urine results from the control cohort of healthy asymptomatic subjects enrolled in the multi-institution NIDDK Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) study14 for which the primary objective was to describe the microbiome of patients with interstitial cystitis/bladder pain syndrome and chronic prostatitis/chronic pelvic pain syndrome.
+To truly understand the role of the urinary microbiome in disease states, we must have a better understanding of the microbiome in healthy subjects with no urological disease.
+Recent studies performed primarily in women have revealed complex and diverse bacterial populations, but with some genera/species consistently appearing dominant (for example, Lactobacilli in premenopausal women).11-13

+In this study, we used culture-independent molecular bacterial detection to examine the midstream urine results from the control cohort of healthy, asymptomatic subjects enrolled in the multi-institution National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) study,14 for which the primary objective was to describe the microbiome of patients with IC/bladder pain syndrome (BPS) and CP/ CPPS.
 Our study further examined the role of gender, age, and menopausal status on the healthy human urinary microbiome.